-Hence, a spacey joystick controlled delay and modulation device the Karman Line is ideal for experiment.
+Hence, a spacey joystick-controlled delay and modulation device the Karman Line is ideal for an experiment.

 Inspired by vintage organs, giving not just to root note but plus one and minus one octave sound.
-The Monastery is multi-layered, rich but can also be jangly.
+The Monastery is multi-layered and rich, but can also be jangly.